elastic/logstash/qa/integration/README.md

 ## Logstash Integration Tests aka RATS

-These set of tests are full integration tests as in: they can start LS from a binary, run configs using `-e` and can use any external services like Kafka, ES and S3.
+These test sets are full integration tests.
+They can:

+* start Logstash from a binary,
+* run configs using `-e`, and
+* use external services such as Kafka, Elasticsearch, and Beats.

 This framework is hybrid -- a combination of bash scripts (to mainly setup services), Ruby service files, and RSpec.
 All test assertions are done in RSpec.

-## Running integration tests locally (Mac/Linux)
+## Environment setup

+### Directory Layout

+* `fixtures`: Specify services to run, Logstash config, and test specific scripts ala `.travis.yml`.
+You test settings in form of `test_name.yml`.
+* `services`: This directory has bash scripts that download and bootstrap binaries for services.
+This is where services like Elasticsearch will be downloaded and run.
+Service can have 3 files: `<service>_setup.sh`, `<service>_teardown.sh` and `<service>`.rb.
+The bash scripts deal with downloading and bootstrapping, but the ruby source will trigger them from the test as a shell out (using backticks).
+The tests are blocked until the setup/teardown completes.
+For example, Elasticsearch service has `elasticsearch_setup.sh`, `elasticsearch_teardown.sh` and `elasticsearch.rb`.
+The service name in yml is "elasticsearch".
+* `framework`: Test framework source code.
+* `specs`: Rspec tests that use services and validates stuff

+### Setup Java

+The integration test scripts use `gradle` to run the tests.
+Gradle requires a valid version of Java either on the system path, or specified using the `JAVA_HOME` environment variable pointing to the location of a valid JDK.

+To run integration tests using a different version of Java, set the `BUILD_JAVA_HOME` environment variable to the location of the JDK that you wish to test with.
+## Testing on Mac/Linux

 ### Dependencies
 * `JRuby`